What is Lumbago (acute lumbago)?

 What to do in the first hour after lumbago?

-Acute protocol – step by step:
+Acute Protocol – Step by Step:

-- Keep calm: Panic increases muscle tension
+- Stay calm: Panic further intensifies muscle tension

-- Instant warmth: hot water bottle, heating pad or warm shower (15-20 min.)
+- Immediate warmth: Hot water bottle, heating pad, or warm shower (15-20 min.)

 - Gentle movement: Avoid complete bed rest – light mobilization after 2-3 hours

 Many people make crucial mistakes in the first few hours.
 Absolute bed rest, cold, or hectic movements can worsen the condition.
-My grandmother always said, "The body needs warmth and gentle guidance, not force."
+My grandmother always said: "The body needs warmth and gentle guidance, not force."

 Shop Hemp4Help Products